Regular Separability of One Counter Automata: Undecidability for one counter automata

 Every decidable language, say over the alphabet $\set{0, 1}$, is recognized by some total, deterministic 2-counter machine, under a suitable encoding.
 Indeed, every word $w \in \set{0, 1}^*$ can be encoded, using binary representation, as a natural number $n(w)$.
-It is quite standard to show that then for every total deterministic Turing machine $\T$, there is a total deterministic 2-counter machine $\M$ such that $w \in L(\T)$ if, and only if $2^{n(w)} \in L(\M)$. \footnote{ The exponent arises from the standard simulation of a Turing machine by a 3-counter machine; the latter is further simulated by a 2-counter machine which stores the values of the 3 counters $c, d, e$ in the form $2^c 3^d 5^e$. } Thus, modulo the encoding, decidable languages are a subclass of (in fact, the same class as) subsets $L \subseteq \N$ of natural numbers recognized by total deterministic 2-counter machines.
+It is quite standard to show that then for every total deterministic Turing machine $\T$, there is a total deterministic 2-counter machine $\M$ such that $w \in L(\T)$ if, and only if, $2^{n(w)} \in L(\M)$. \footnote{ The exponent arises from the standard simulation of a Turing machine by a 3-counter machine; the latter is further simulated by a 2-counter machine which stores the values of the 3 counters $c, d, e$ in the form $2^c 3^d 5^e$. } Thus, modulo the encoding, decidable languages are a subclass of (in fact, the same class as) subsets $L \subseteq \N$ of natural numbers recognized by total deterministic 2-counter machines.
 These subsets $L\subseteq \N$ we call below \emph{decidable problems}.

 Let $\F$ be a class of languages containing all \good languages.
 We are going to show a polynomial time reduction from any decidable problem $L \subseteq \N$ to $\F${\sepsep}separability of \oca languages.
 This implies undecidability of the latter problem.
-Indeed, decidability of $\F${\sepsep}separability of \oca languages, say in time $f(n)$ where $n$ is the size of input, would imply that every decidable problem $L \subseteq \N$ is actually decidable in time $f(p(n))$ for some polynomial $p$, thus contradicting the time hierarchy theorem (see for instance Thm.~9.10 in~\cite{Sipserbook}, one can assume without loss of generality that $f$ is time-constructible, i.e., fulfills conditions of the time hierarchy theorem).
+Indeed, suppose $\F${\sepsep}separability of \oca languages is decidable, and let $f : \N \to \N$ be any space constructible function such that $\F${\sepsep}separability of \oca is decidable in $f(n)$ space, where $n$ is the size of input.
+As a consequence, every decidable problem $L \subseteq \N$ would be actually decidable in space $f(p(n))$ for some polynomial $p$.
+This would contradict the space hierarchy theorem (see, e.g., Thm.~9.3 in~\cite{Sipserbook}), according to which there are problems decidable in space $\mathcal{O}(f(2^n))$ but not in space $o(f(2^n))$. \begin{proposition} Every decidable problem $L \subseteq \N$ reduces polynomially to the $\F$ separability problem of \oca languages. \end{proposition}